nicolasblumenroehr/TF_and_Pytorch_Metadata_Mapping/README.md

 # TF and Pytorch Metadata Mapping
-An approach for transferring Metadata Information into TFDS and Pytorch Format
+An approach for transferring Metadata Information into TFDS and Pytorch Format.